 Land vehicles are prohibited within the Area and access shall be by foot or by helicopter.
-Overflight of the Area is prohibited below 1,000m (3,280ft) above sea level, except for essential access related to the values for which this site is protected, or for inspection and monitoring of the site.
+Overflight of the Area is prohibited below 1,000 m (3,280 ft) above sea level, except for essential access related to the values for which this site is protected, or for inspection and monitoring of the site.
 No special restrictions apply to the air routes used to move to and from the Area by helicopter when access is permitted.
-There is a 200m wide air access 'corridor' located along the coastline which allows transit of aircraft to the north of the northern boundary of the Area (Map 2).
+At all other times, a 200 m wide air access 'corridor' is located along the coastline which allows transit of aircraft through the Area at times when visibility or conditions make avoidance of the Area otherwise impractical (Map A).
 Use of helicopter smoke grenades within the Area is prohibited unless absolutely necessary for safety, and then these should be retrieved.
-Overflight and landings within the Area by Remotely Piloted Aircraft Systems (RPAS) are strictly prohibited.